dschul01/Credit_Risk_Analysis/README.md

 ## Results

-The models were developed to predict credit applicants categorized as high risk (positive cases) compared to low risk (negative cases).
+The models were developed to predict whether credit applicants should be categorized as high risk (positive cases) compared to low risk (negative cases) depending on a number of features.
 The performance of the six machine learning models are explained below including screenshots of each model's output:

 <img src="https://github.com/dschul01/Credit_Risk_Analysis/blob/main/Images/Naive_Random_Oversampling.png" width="600" height="250">